ongov/ontario-design-system/packages/ontario-design-system-component-library-react/README.md

 Along with the components, the local assets (logos, fonts, etc.) need to be copied into your project so that they are available for bundling upon building your React application.

-The assets in the NPM package are located at `@ongov/ontario-design-system-component-library-react/dist/assets`, and should be copied to your public assets folder.
+The assets in the pnpm package are located at `@ongov/ontario-design-system-component-library-react/dist/assets`, and should be copied to your public assets folder.

 In a standard React application this can be done in a number of ways.
-One way is to use the [copyfiles](https://www.npmjs.com/package/copyfiles) NPM package, which you can with any operating system:
+One way is to use the [copyfiles](https://www.npmjs.com/package/copyfiles) pnpm package, which you can with any operating system:

 ```bash
 copyfiles -E -f "node_modules/@ongov/ontario-design-system-component-library-react/dist/assets/*" src/assets